jazeem-azeez/jazeem-azeez/README.md

 - 🌱 I’m currently learning/refreshing ...
   - Go
   - C++

-- 👯 I’m looking to collaborate on ...
-  - Delegactor

 - 💬 Ask me about ...
   - Engineering in General
   - C#, Go